-Interiors and Branding
+Restaurant Interiors and Branding

-Interior Design vs Environmental Branding
+Restaurant Interior Design vs Environmental Branding

-According to the dictionary, “interior design is the art or practice of planning and supervising the design and execution of architectural interiors and their furnishings.”
+The Dictionary states that “interior design is the art or practice of planning and supervising the design and execution of architectural interiors and their furnishings.”

 “Environmental branding communicates a brand’s position and value through the three-dimensional platform provided by your physical space.